Last revised 02.06.12

 - Whether or not they are in use, children's computers in all locations are for the exclusive use of children and their accompanying caregivers.

-- Do not use another's identification, bar code or pin number, with or without permission, to sign up or log on to a computer.
+- Do not use another's identification, bar code or password, with or without permission, to sign up or log on to a computer.

 - Do not misuse computer equipment or software.